Maryam189/Efficient-Email-Management-System/README.md

 ## Project Overview

 In this project, we have designed an efficient email management system using C++.
-The system leverages custom-built data structures such as stacks and queues to handle high volumes of emails, while maintaining optimal performance.
+The system leverages custom-built data structures such as stacks and queues to handle high volumes of emails while maintaining optimal performance.
 The main functionalities of the email system include:

 1. **Managing Incoming Emails**: Ensuring that users can quickly access their most recent emails.
 2. **Managing Outgoing Emails**: Ensuring that outgoing emails are sent without delay by maintaining an orderly processing queue.